50 years of BBC Television News was

 studios at times like General Elections when we became part of the bigger

 team.
-There was at that time a large Current Affairs Department situated
+There was at that time a large Current Affairs Department

-but taken over the television centre.
+have all but taken over the television centre.
+(In 2013 the entire

-our news Apparatus Room.
+Teletext had its first trials in our news Apparatus Room.
 I remember a young

-engineer from Research Department bringing along a board of plywood covered in dozens of microchips interconnected by a
+engineer from Research Department bringing along a board of plywood covered in

-our programme chain to see if it worked.
+He was allowed to insert it into our programme chain to see if it worked.

 We were very impressed, because for one thing

 electronic character generators were still rare.
+For subtitles or

-with a typewriter using a silver ribbon, we even employed caption artists.
+using a silver ribbon, we even employed caption artists.